pwgray/report-generator-api/README.md

 - POST /api/datasources/query — accepts { dataSourceId, table, columns: string[], limit?: number } and returns an array of rows from the selected table (read-only, limited by `limit`).

 Notes:
-- This server uses SQLite for local dev (file: `server/db.sqlite`).
-For production, switch to a managed DB and update `data-source.ts` accordingly.
+- This server uses SQLite by default for local dev (file: `server/db.sqlite`).
+- For production, configure PostgreSQL, MySQL, or MS SQL Server via environment variables (see `ENV_SETUP.md`).
+- Database configuration is fully managed via `.env` file - no code changes needed to switch databases.
 - Keep `GEMINI_API_KEY` server-side; do not expose it to frontend builds.
+- Set `DB_SYNCHRONIZE=false` in production to prevent automatic schema changes.